-3. From 01/01/2024, the GT15 and GT 30 cockpits shall also have structural means to provide head/helmet protection such as a roll bar framework or "halo" design.
+3. The GT15 and GT 30 cockpits shall also have structural means to provide head/helmet protection such as a roll bar framework or "halo" design.
 The protective structure shall not inhibit driver egress from the boat.

-^{} plus powertrim as manufactured
+\ plus powertrim as manufactured

-Classes GT15 and GT30, From 01/01/2024
+Classes GT15 and GT30